PrestaShop/docs/src/content/1.7/faq/product.md

 **Q:** How can I override the cover image of my products?

-**A:** By default, when a product is displayed in a list its cover image is used, it is configurable in the BackOffice and is set in product properties via the `cover_image_id` property.
+**A:** By default, when a product is displayed in a list its cover image is used, it is configurable in the BackOffice and is set in product properties via the `cover_image_id` key.
-If you want to change this default behaviour you can use the `actionGetProductPropertiesAfter` in your module and change this property.
+If you want to change this default behaviour you can use the `actionGetProductPropertiesAfter` in your module and change this key.

 ```php
 /**